EN

 1.5 Expert Tips

 Applying for individual health insurance involves underwriting, a process by which the insurer assesses risk and determines the appropriate cost and extent of cover.
-Applicants must complete a detailed health questionnaire and the underwriting team may decide to counter offer exclusions or loadings on declared medical conditions.
+Applicants must complete a detailed health questionnaire and the insurer’s underwriting team may decide to counter offer exclusions or loadings on declared medical conditions.

 Quick Tips: